 • Complete the educator ethics review described in Rule R277-500 within one calendar year prior to the application; and,

 • Complete the following Professional Learning Modules (linked to the USBE web site):

 • Basic special education law and instruction; and

 • Utah Effective Teaching Standards described in R277-530.

 • This authorization is issued for a temporary period upon request from a District administrator for a licensed teacher (LEA, Associate, or Professional) who is not endorsed in the area of assignment.

 3.2.1.
-The application must receive approval from the WCSD Board of Education in a public meeting no more than 60 days prior to the application and include:
+The application must receive approval from the WCSD Board of Education in a public meeting no more than 60 days prior to submitting the application to the State Board of Education for an LEA License and include:

 • Verification that there is an inadequate supply of highly qualified and suitable licensed applicants in the license and endorsement area as demonstrated by posting the position for a reasonable period of not less than one week.
 (Not required for less than half-time [<.5 FTE] applicants)